 Someone asked in a vintage computer forum recently what the correct monitor would be to use with a VIC-20.
 Commodore never sold a white monitor the same color as the VIC.
 Its first color monitor was the 1701, which matched the C-64.
 If you want a period correct Commodore VIC-20 monitor, you have a couple of options.
+If you want a holy grail story, the matching monitor for the VIC-20 is a good one.

 What we would have used